Finance (M.S.)

 • Students will demonstrate the ability to solve complex financial problems.

-• Students will demonstrate an understanding of the ethical dimensions of decision making in a global environment.
+• Students will demonstrate an understanding of the ethical dimensions of decision making in a global business environment.

 • Students will demonstrate the ability to extract, cleanse and analyze financial data using statistical software or programming tools.